QEHS-Networking/WireGuard-on-RPi/README.md

   - Keys: key - device pairings (look up or saved from configuration on server machine)
   - IP Addresses and subnets, with device pairings
   - All ports forwarded on router (IP Address of machine, port on machine)

 ---

+Reminder for RPi: enable routing (similar to bridging on Windows between WiFi and Ethernet)

+Enabling RPi IPv4 Forwarding

+pi@raspberrypi:~ $ sysctl net.ipv4.ip_forward

+Return: net.ipv4.ip_forward = 1

+If you did that then routing on the pi is enabled so that's good.

+If you get net.ipv4.ip_forward = 0, please manually edit sudo nano /etc/sysctl.conf and add net.ipv4.ip_forward = 1
+- comment out `=0` line

+---